array-addu/WearablePack-SamsungGear2/README.md

 </p>

-This Wearable Pack is for <a href="http://developer.samsung.com/samsung-gear" target="_blank"> Samsung Gear 2</a> Wearable and includes an architecture overview article along with a sample application to get you started building applications which integrate Salesforce with Samsung Gear 2.
+This Salesforce Wear Pack is for <a href="http://developer.samsung.com/samsung-gear" target="_blank"> Samsung Gear 2</a> Wearable and includes an architecture overview article along with a sample application to get you started building applications which integrate Salesforce with Samsung Gear 2.

-Samsung Gear <a href="http://www.samsung.com/global/microsite/gear/gear2_design.html" target="_blank">wearables</a> like Gear 2, Gear 2 neo etc all need a 'host' android app through which they communicate with the external World.
+Samsung Gear <a href="http://www.samsung.com/global/microsite/gear/gear2_design.html" target="_blank">wearables</a> like Gear 2, Gear 2 neo, etc., all need a 'host' android app through which they communicate with the external World.

 <p>Because of the way Samsung Gear 2 works, you will be building two apps: